 (i) A dissertation-stage stipend of $32,000, reserved for use at the dissertation stage (generally G-4 year) so that Scholars may focus exclusively on dissertation research and writing.
 This award is for an academic year, disbursed over ten months.

 (ii) Individual research fund of $5,000, which may be used at any time during the Scholar’s doctoral studies.
 These resources are intended to spur innovative student research where costs might otherwise be prohibitive.
 They are meant to support field research and in-depth interviews, original data collection, data purchases, field or laboratory experiments, large-scale surveys, and similar research needs.

 The program encourages all interested students to apply, as participation in the Inequality & Social Policy confers many resources—intellectual, community-building, and financial.
-Enrollment in the proseminar course sequence is capped to ensure an intensive cohort experience, with space typically limited principally to Inequality & Social Policy affiliates and Social Policy Ph.D. students only.
+Enrollment in the proseminar course sequence is capped to ensure an intensive cohort experience, with space typically limited to Inequality & Social Policy fellows and Social Policy PhD students.
 This means that students who wish to take the course in the upcoming year are advised to apply through the fellowship program.